More ACE Stories

 "ASHA's recognition of my participation in professional development is one of the greatest benefits for me from earning the ACE.
 Because of earning the ACE I get a discount on my professional liability insurance.
 Its also an 'extra special' item on my resume.
 Earning the ACE a couple of years ago motivated me to become a presenter in conferences offered by ASHA CE Approved Providers at my former place of employment.
 I love to present and share the new knowledge and skills that I have learned with my professional colleagues."

-Submitted by Miyuki Hasegawa-Alonso, Florida, (SIG 14: Communication Disorders and Science in Culturally and Linguistically Diverse Populations affiliate)
+Submitted by Miyuki Hasegawa-Alonso, Florida, (SIG 14, Cultural and Linguistic Diversity affiliate)

 "First and foremost, I would like to thank the ASHA Registry for their dedication and commitment to help us meet our professional responsibilities through all CE activities offered throughout the year-from live conferences, to live courses and webinars, or through taped courses and seminars.
 I have been honored with three ACE awards in the past 4 years, and that is not the end, of course.
 These awards made me different.
 ACE empowers my clinical experience, as well as my theoretical background and helps me better serve my clients and their families, my students and my supervisees.
 As a general rule in health care services, the higher you are on the academic and/or the clinical professional rung, the more important continuing education becomes.
 As a PhD holder, I think earning my PhD in the field adds to my responsibilities rendering CE more of a necessity than mere intellectual luxury."